Dario2235/Scraper/README.md

 run gobuster and transfer the output to a txt file. format of the name needs to be domain name.topleveldomain.txt "google.nl.txt".

 Run option 4:
-run the output file of option 1. name needs to be domain name. topleveldoemain.txt.txt. "google.nl.txt.txt"
+run the output file of option 1. name needs to be domain name. topleveldomain.txt.txt. "google.nl.txt.txt"

 requirements: